 What if your students don’t want anything to do with listening to podcasts or reading books in the target language?
 You don’t have to rule out creativity just yet.
-The set of techniques known as embodied learning might be exactly what you are looking for (we have talked about it in detail here).
+The set of techniques known as embodied learning might be exactly what you are looking for!

 Engage students in language learning activities that require them to perform a physical action and use the targeted language at the same time.
 Whether it’s an energy break, a field trip, or group activities, try to harness the benefits of embodied cognition to strengthen your students’ fluency.

 In conclusion, the language learning experience can benefit enormously from implementing new and interactive teaching activities.
 Regardless of the type of learning content you prefer to use, making your lessons creative means, above all stimulating your students’ curiosity, encouraging them to communicate, and creating opportunities to interact with them and with each other.